 Use of Independent Compensation Consultant.
-For 2014, the Committee engaged PwC, and has done so since 2000, to assist it in reviewing our compensation strategies and plans.
-PwC works directly with the chair of the Committee and, as directed by the chair of the Committee, with our Chief Executive Officer.
+Since 2000, the Committee has engaged PwC from time to time to assist it in reviewing compensation strategies and plans and to provide market competitive data.
+When requested, PwC works directly with the chair of the Committee and, as directed by the chair of the Committee, with our Chief Executive Officer.
 PwC was selected due to its extensive experience in providing compensation consulting services.
 At the Committee's request, PwC has from time to time performed several analyses, including peer and market comparisons, internal pay equity, updating of the executive salary structure and modeling of executive compensation levels at different levels of Company performance.
 Our Compensation Committee does not use the market data to benchmark our compensation; instead, these analyses and the input from PwC have assisted the Committee in determining if its strategies and plans were advisable based on the Company's current financial position and strategic goals, as well as developments in corporate governance and compensation design.

 Peer Group and Market Data.
-In 2014 due to the recent conversion of the Company to a REIT, and based in part on the recommendations of PwC, the Compensation Committee established a new peer group, expanding the peer group to 23 companies from 15, including adding 11 new REIT companies (for a new total of 14 REIT companies) and eliminating certain companies that were not dividend paying.
-In establishing the new peer group, and based on the recommendation of PwC, we employed the following as filters for determining our updated peer group:
+In 2015, the Compensation Committee continued to use the market data analysis provided by PwC in February 2014.
+This market data analysis employed a peer group recommended by PwC that reflected updates due to the then recent conversion of the Company to a REIT.
+In the 2014 updates, the Compensation Committee used a peer group of 23 companies

+(including 14 REIT companies) and eliminated certain companies that were not dividend paying.
+Based on the recommendation of PwC, we employed the following as filters for determining our peer group:

-- ✓ Owners and operators of multi-state facilities delivering services to third parties; - ✓ Revenues of \$900 million to \$6 billion - ✓ Minimum employee base of 10,000; - ✓ Market capitalization between \$3 billion to \$6 billion; - ✓ Dividend payout ratio of greater than 60% of net income; - ✓ Investment in fixed assets of \$2 to \$5 billion; and - ✓ Future growth heavily dependent upon the acquisition or development of additional facilities.
+- Owners and operators of multi-state facilities delivering services to third parties; - Revenues of \$900 million to \$6 billion - Minimum employee base of 10,000; - Market capitalization between \$3 billion to \$6 billion; - Dividend payout ratio of greater than 60% of net income; - Investment in fixed assets of \$2 to \$5 billion; and - Future growth heavily dependent upon the acquisition or development of additional facilities.